If You Invested $100 In This Stock 10 Years Ago, You Would Have $400 Today - Benzinga

-Verisk Analytics VRSK has outperformed the market over the past 10 years by 1.88% on an annualized basis producing an average annual return of 13.91%.
-Currently, Verisk Analytics has a market capitalization of $27.36 billion.
+Allstate ALL has outperformed the market over the past 10 years by 2.37% on an annualized basis producing an average annual return of 14.34%.
+Currently, Allstate has a market capitalization of $35.76 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.